The following are a few questions we frequently receive. If you have a question that is not covered here, please do not hesitate to contact us!

 How does chiropractic care work?

 Chiropractic works by restoring your bodys inborn ability to be healthy.
 When under the proper control of your nervous system, all the cells, tissues, and organs of your body are designed to resist disease and poor health.
 The chiropractic approach to better health is to locate and remove interferences (subluxations, misaligned vertebrae) affecting your nervous system.
 With improved spinal function, there is improved nervous system function.
-The goal of the chiropractor is to remove interference that may be impairing normal health through specific chiropractic adjustments, allowing your body to heal itself.
+The goal of the chiropractor is to remove joint restrictions that may be impairing normal health through specific chiropractic adjustments, allowing your body to heal itself.
 A health spine and a healthy lifestyle are your keys to optimal health.

 Is it possible to adjust myself?